-The connection of the generator and signal lines on the Ek-87/S is made via pluggable and sealable screw terminals, each of which is located in a cable housing.
-The power supply is fed via permanent screw terminals.
+The connection of the power supply, generator and signal lines to the EK-87/A is made via in part sealed screw terminals which are located in a separate terminal compartment.

-- Any change to the wiring must only be made with the supply voltage switched off! - Special attention should be paid to the intrinsically safe circuits.
-With the EK-87/S it must be ensured before switching on the power supply that the connectors for the inputs pulse, pressure and temperature are plugged in and secured (sealed).
+Any change to the wiring must only be made with the power supply switched off!

+Special attention must be paid to the intrinsically safe circuits.
+With the EK-87/A it must be ensured before switching on the power supply that the cable connections for the inputs pulse, pressure and temperature are made and secured with the cover.

 The relevant installation guidelines should be followed in routing the cables.
-The cables must be free of tensile stresses and should be provided with anti-kink protection when the EK-87/S is mounted in a swivel frame.
+The cables must be free of tensile stresses.

-- The connection of the cable screens is made via the earthing strips.
+The connection of the cable screens is made directly via the corresponding cable glands.
 With the temperature sensor it is essential that this is carried out at both ends.
-With all other cables the screens are joined at one end at the EK-87 via the earthing strips provided the length of cable is less than 50 m. - The conformance to the EMC requirements for CE labelling described in Appendix A-2 can only be guaranteed when the cable screens have been properly installed.
+With all other cables the screens are joined at one end at the EK-87 via the cable glands provided the length of cable is less than 50 m.